11111000000/tao-theme-emacs/README.md

 ## Light version

-Now there is no any external variable to turn it on, siply uncomment this in source:
+Now there is no any external variable to turn it on, simply uncomment in source:
 ```
-;; (setq tao-colors-alist (golden-grayscale-light-alist))
+ (setq tao-colors-alist (golden-grayscale-light-alist))
 ```

+then do

+`M-x eval-buffer`

+and

-then do `M-x powerline-reset` if you use Powerline
+`M-x powerline-reset` if you use Powerline

 ## Ugly colors in the terminal Emacs version